Al-Rasheed SC: History

 Taking the Al-Karkh Stadium as his club's, on 23 November 1983, Uday Hussein founded a new sports club named Al-Rasheed.
 The team was put straight into the second division of Iraqi football by Uday.
 A few days after their foundation, they played their first match in the second division (Baghdad Group) and it was against Al-Karkh, the team that would replace them in the top-flight seven years later; Al-Rasheed won the game 4–0.
-They were promoted to the Iraqi Premier League in their first ever season, after achieving the 2nd Division title by beating Al-Najaf 1–0 in their final game.
+They were promoted to what is now known as the Iraq Stars League in their first ever season, after achieving the 2nd Division title by beating Al-Najaf 1–0 in their final game.
 Uday Hussein brought most of the Iraq national team players into the club, managed by Ammo Baba, the head coach of the national team at the time.
 The most popular of them were Ahmed Radhi, Adnan Dirjal, Samir Shaker, Haris Mohammed, Habib Jafar, and Laith Hussein.
 Many of them, including Ahmed Radhi, were forced to join the club and had no choice in the matter.
 Uday Hussein was also known to punish players who did not perform up to standards by ordering his guards to beat them, and often forced them to completely shave their heads before matches to embarrass them in public.
 The club's taking of most of Iraq's best players as well as the fact that they made domestic football much less competitive made the team very unpopular among fans.

 Al-Rasheed dominated the Iraqi football from the club's foundation until its dissolving.
-In their first season in the Iraqi Premier League, the 1984–85 season, Al-Rasheed were in 1st place, at 43 points, but because of the league being abandoned, no champions were announced.
+In their first season in the top-flight, the 1984–85 season, Al-Rasheed were in 1st place, at 43 points, but because of the league being abandoned, no champions were announced.
 After the abandonment of the league, Al-Rasheed set up the Al-Rasheed Cup which contained 12 of the 14 Iraqi League teams as well as four lower division teams.
 Al-Rasheed won this tournament by beating Al-Zawra'a in the final.
 They participated in the 1985–86 Asian Club Championship but withdrew from the competition during the qualifiers.
 They finished 2nd in the 1985–86 Iraqi League, but won the 1986 Saddam International Tournament which contained teams from all around the world including Iraq, Brazil, Kenya, Jordan, Morocco and Kuwait.
 Being managed by Ammo Baba, they achieved the league in the 1986–87 season, along with the Iraq FA Cup, after beating Al-Jaish.
 In the 1987 Asian Club Championship they were knocked out in the final group stage.
 Another double success came under the management of Jamal Salih in the 1987–88 season.
 In the 1988–89 season, Al-Rasheed achieved the league to be their last ever achievement.
-Al-Rasheed became the first team to win the Iraqi Premier League three times in the row since it started in 1974.
+Al-Rasheed became the first team to win the league three times in the row since it started in 1974.